LucasDelfino92/morrowindsharp/mw#.md

 ### Installing multiple files from a same Nexus mod with Mod Organizer 2

-There will be times when you will be asked to install multiple files from a same mod page.
+There will be times when you will be asked to install multiple files from the same mod page.
 These can be either updates or optional files regarding a given mod, or multiple different mods from the same page, usually compilation pages for minor mods which the author didn't think deserved individual mod pages.

 Mod Organizer 2 allows the user to either merge, replace, or rename the file being installed.